Getting Started with the Guild

 1. Join the Internet Society

-3. Get Your Founding Wave Badge
+3. Get Your Founding Wave Badge (Optional)

 • We’re issuing digital badges to recognize early contributors.
 You'll need a wallet that supports digital artifacts (Unisat.io or Xverse.app).